I'll Be Seeing You (1944 film): Plot

 The next day, Zach invites Mary to the lake and there explains his behavior of the previous night.
 After voicing his fears of becoming like Swanson, Zach asks Mary to help him believe in himself as she believes in herself.
 Over Christmas dinner at the Marshall house, Zach rhapsodizes about feeling at home with the family.
 Aware that her stay with the family is temporary, Mary becomes despondent and asks Sarah if she should tell Zach the truth.
 Sarah counsels her to remain silent.
 When Zach invites the Marshall family to the New Year's Eve party at the YMCA, Sarah buys Mary a new dress for the occasion.
 At the party, a US Senator solicits Zach's opinion as a soldier on political issues, and Zach outspokenly replies that each soldier is an individual and, as such, holds different opinions.
 While walking home with Mary after the dance, Zach is attacked by a dog and fends off the animal until its owner arrives to restrain it.
 As Mary bids Zach goodnight, she comments that he has regained his confidence and is now recovered.
 Knowing that they are both scheduled to leave the next day, Zach tries to discuss their future together; but Mary feigns sleepiness and asks to delay the discussion.
 Entering the house in tears, Mary confides her love for Zach to Sarah.

 Meanwhile, after jubilantly returning to his hotel room, Zach suffers a relapse but is restored by recalling the sound of Mary's voice.
 The next day, Zach comes to the Marshall house to say goodbye.
 While alone with Zach, Barbara, not knowing that Zach is unaware of her cousin's conviction, mentions some of the details of Mary's prison sentence.
 Mary senses that something is wrong when Zach suddenly becomes distant and silently boards the train.
 Upon returning home, Mary discovers that Barbara has divulged her secret and collapses, weeping.
 But that night, as Mary approaches the gates of the state prison, Zach steps from the shadows to embrace her and declare his love.

+Production

+Development

+Based on the radio play of the same name by Charles Martin, the screenplay for I'll Be Seeing You was adapted by Marion Parsonnet.
+The film had the early working titles of All My Heart and Double Furlough.
+In January 1944, it was announced that John Cromwell had been hired to direct, though William Dieterle eventually replaced him.